ygunayer/ygcom2/source/_posts/actor-based-number-guessing-game-in-akka.md

 ```

 ### IntelliJ IDEA
-IDEA does not support Scala by out-of-the-box, so you'll have to install a plugin in order to get it to work.
-Fortunately, IDEA does have it on its plugin repository, so all you need to do is to just go into the plug-in options and install it from there.
-Once you've got it installed, you're all set, as it comes with the ability to import SBT-based projects, and create projects based on Activator templates.
+In terms of Scala support, the default installation of IDEA is even less capable than Scala IDE, and requires you to install an official plugin.
+All you have to do to get it is to just go into the plug-in options and install the Scala plugin from there.
+Since it also comes with the ablity to import SBT projects (and create projects based on Activator templates), you'll be all set once you've got the plugin installed.
 See [Creating and Running Your Scala Application](https://www.jetbrains.com/help/idea/2016.1/creating-and-running-your-scala-application.html?origin=old_help) at JetBrains website for more detailed instructions.

-Once you've got it installed, you can safely import any SBT project, but keep in mind that IDEA likes to keep its own Ivy cache (where SBT downloads the dependencies of all projects and stores them for later use), and this means that it'll re-download any dependency you've got installed through SBT using the command line.
+One thing to note here is that IDEA likes to keep its own Ivy cache (where SBT downloads the dependencies of all projects and stores them for later use), so it'll re-download any dependency you might have pre-installed using the SBT's own command line tool (i.e. `sbt run` or `sbt build`), or vice-versa.
 If that bothers you, here's how you can get IDEA to use the same cache folder as the default one: [http://stackoverflow.com/questions/23845357/changing-ivy-cache-location-for-sbt-projects-in-intellij-idea](http://stackoverflow.com/questions/23845357/changing-ivy-cache-location-for-sbt-projects-in-intellij-idea)

 ## Creating the Project
 While scaffolding tools like Activator are great, I think it's important to be able to create projects manually, and from scratch, because it helps you understand how things really work.